 What is a conservation area?

-Section 69 of Planning (Listed Buildings and Conservation Areas) Act 1990 gives local councils the power to designate as Conservation Areas, ‘areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance’.
+Section 69 of Planning (Listed Buildings and Conservation Areas) Act 1990 gives local councils the power to designate spaces as Conservation Areas if they believe they are ‘areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance’.
 This can be for buildings, history, architecture, layout or private spaces (e.g. gardens), parks and greens, trees or even street furniture.

 Your conveyancing solicitor will provide you with more information if the property you’re buying is in a conservation area.
 They will highlight the restrictions when you purchase such a property, so it is important you commission a professional conveyancer for your house purchase.